audurierth/alzheimer_research/README.md

 # alzheimer_research
-Projet d'initiation à la recherche sur un jeu de données d'images médicales Alzheimer.
+Introductory research project on a dataset of medical images related to Alzheimer's disease.

-Deux versions:
+Two versions:
-- Une version publication scientifique
+- A scientific publication version
-- Une version notebook expérimentale
+- An experimental notebook version